GlobalSuite® API

 If multiple Subentities are enabled in GlobalSuite®, a specific API Key must be generated for each entity you want to integrate with a proprietary or third-party tool or service.

-In GlobalSuite®, the configuration is common at the company level for all entities, but the data and records are specific to each one.
-Therefore, if you want to integrate an information repository with a section of the tool (for example, Inventory of Items), an API Key must be created for each entity, as the items registered with that API Key will be created in the entity it is configured for.
+In GlobalSuite®, the configuration is common at the company level, but the data and records are specific to each entity.
+Therefore, if you want to integrate an information repository with a section of the tool (e.g., Item Inventory), an API Key must be created for each entity, as the items registered with that API Key will be created in the entity it is configured for.

 NOTE: If multiple entities are not available, it will not be necessary to define multiple keys.